Ananda Day Cavalli

-Ananda Day Cavalli is a working artist who resides in Greenpoint, Brooklyn.
-She teaches at Parsons the New School for Design for the Art, Media, Design and Technology department.
+Ananda Day Cavalli is a working artist, mom and yoga teacher who resides in Santa Cruz, Ca .
+She taught at Parsons the New School for Design for the Art, Media, Design and Technology department for many years.

 In my current work I am creating photographic composites by interweaving twenty-nine frames caught by video head-cam while I whirl like a dervish.
 Alluding to trauma, mourning, and healing, my pieces negotiate the moments and processes in life which are difficult yet transformative.
 Twenty-nine was chosen for every year I knew my mother.